-The United States of America Coton de Tulear Club was formed in 1993 and has enjoyed twenty four years of growth and success.
-We continue to add new members, both breeders and companion pet owners.
-As the only Coton de Tulear club that is democratic (with one vote per member) and run by a board of directors, all members have an opportunity to participate in club activities.
-It gives you, the members, a real say in what the club does, and how it is run making for a truly successful organization.
+The United States of America Coton de Tulear Club was formed in 1993 and has enjoyed over twenty-six years of growth and success.
+The club is a nonprofit, 501(c) 7 organization.
+The USACTC, Inc. continues to add new members, both breeders and companion pet owners.
+The club is member-driven (with one vote per member) and run by an elected Board of Directors.
+All members have an opportunity to participate in club activities.
+Members have a real say in what the club does and how it functions, making for a truly successful organization.

-We maintain a Breeders Directory and publish it online.
-Many of our breeders subscribe to the USACTC Code of Ethics .
+The USACTC maintains a Code of Ethics Breeder Directory on its website.
+Many of our member/breeders subscribe to the club’s Breed Welfare Code of Ethics .
 Breeders from across the United States are active in USACTC, Inc and are listed on this site.

-We also offer advertising opportunities through this web site and in our newsletter to members.More than anything, the USACTC offers its members an opportunity to work together for the breed, to make lasting friendships with other people who have Cotons.
-We encourage participation, and welcome new members.
+USACTC listed Code of Ethics Breeders may advertise in this website’s Breeder Directory.
+It is worthwhile to note the USACTC offers its members an opportunity to work together for the welfare and preservation of the Coton de Tulear breed and to make lasting friendships with other Coton owners.
+We encourage participation, and welcome new members!

-The Coton de Tulear is still rare and it is only through continued breeder and owner education, the promotion of responsible dog ownership and ethical breeding practices that we will be able to safeguard the future of the Coton de Tulear breed.
+The Coton de Tulear is still a relatively rare breed worldwide.
+It is only through continued breeder and owner education, the promotion of responsible dog ownership and ethical breeding practices that we may safeguard the future of the Coton de Tulear breed.